 - co-dependence between the two substances

 NOTE: Combining alcohol and anxiety meds can also effect memory and behavior, which can increase risk for accidents, overdose, and potential death.

 Alcohol enhances the effects of anxiolytic medications in the body.
 In fact, both alcohol and anti-anxiety meds are central nervous system depressants.
 A sedative benzodiazepine pill becomes more potent as alcohol relaxes the body and slows it down.
 This action can lead to a coma or it can increase the level alcohol intoxication in the body, which could poison you.

-If you take lorazepam, alprazolam, or other benzodiazepines AND drink alcohol, you have a lower chance of overdose if you do not mix the two.
-However, combining benzodiazepines with alcohol only increases your chances of potential overdose.
+If you take lorazepam, alprazolam, or other benzodiazepines AND drink alcohol, you increase your chances of potential overdose.
 Alcohol is a depressant and benzo anti-anxiety meds are sedatives, so together the chemical reaction in the body causes drowsiness.
 Plus, anxiety medications can mask the effects of alcohol so as you continue to drink on these pills, you may increase alcohol toxicity, eventually resulting in alcohol poisoning or death.

 If you are planning to drink while taking your anxiety medications, it is best that you wait until any benzodiazepine is out of the system before drinking.
 Without the presence of the medication it should be safe to drink.
 How long benzodiazepines stay in your system depends on dosing and drug type.
 But be aware that the two can develop relationship of dependence.
 It is advisable you speak to your doctor if you plan to drink as you are taking anxiety medications.